 Traveling by tram in Belgium

-Trams are a great way of using public transportation in Belgium, offering quick and efficient travel with an ever-changing view of the city.
+Trams are a great means of public transportation in Belgium, offering quick and efficient travel with an ever-changing view of the city.

-Taking a Belgian taxi
+Taking a taxi in Belgium

 Taxi drivers are legally required to provide you with a receipt.
 On this receipt, you should find the driver’s ID number, which you can use should you need to complain or inquire about lost property.

 Airports in Belgium

 Flying into your new life in Belgium?
 The country has five airports: